harsath/FaceID-Recognition-Using-FaceNET-Model-Automated-Entry/README.md

 During Live Inference Once A Face Is Detected On The Camera, It Automatically Fills A CSV File With Date and Person's Name.
 It Also Saves A Snap Of the Detected Face in Seperate Folder For Verification.
 This can Also be able to Send To a FireBase Database For Incorporating With an Android or iOS Applications.

 # Licence :clipboard:
-Licensed Under `GNU Affero General Public License v3.0` Visit LICENCE file to know the Limitations.
+Licensed Under <b>`GNU Affero General Public License v3.0`</b> Visit LICENCE file to know the Limitations.